Muhammad Sultan (Mughal prince)

 Mirza Muhammad Sultan (Persian: میرزا محمد سلطان) (30 December 1639 – 14 December 1676) was the eldest son of Mughal emperor Aurangzeb and his second wife Nawab Bai.
 His younger brother Muazzam later became Emperor as Bahadur Shah I in 1707.

 Life

 In April 1656, Muhammad Sultan was appointed Heir Apparent by his father-in-law Abdullah Qutb Shah, Sultan of Golconda and Hyderabad.

 When the succession war of the Mughal Empire began in 1657, he joined his father-in-law Shah Shuja, and was appointed Chief-in-Commander and Principal Counsellor in 1659.

-He rejoined his father on February 20, 1660, and was imprisoned at Salimgarh Fort in Delhi, 8 May 1660.
-Or the orders of his father, he was transferred to Gwalior Fort and imprisoned there from January 1661 to December 1672.
+He rejoined his father on 20 February 1660, and was imprisoned at Salimgarh Fort in Delhi, 8 May 1660.
+On the orders of his father Emperor Aurangzeb, he was transferred to Gwalior Fort and imprisoned there from January 1661 to December 1672.

-He died on December 14, 1676, in confinement at Salimgarh Prison.
+He died on 14 December 1676, in confinement at Salimgarh Fort in Delhi.